Decorator design#

 • digestion_style: discovery mode (auto, registry, package, decorator).

-• standardizer: optional name-normalization hook.
+• standardizer: optional name-normalization hook, for renames a table cannot state.

 • strictness: behavior for undigested arguments.